jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## When Rules Are In Our way, We Use Evolution to Defeat Them

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
 Human nature being what it is, the powers of the old age hold back the modern era.
-Since we've entered the Information Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.
+Since we've entered the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
 In the 1970s, AT&T defended its telephone monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using Industrial Age tools.